Background

 Actions for employers

-Employers should develop procedures that address fire operation safety during lightning storms.
+Employers should develop procedures that address fire operation safety for current or imminent lightning storms.

 Safety considerations